jonesy827/kara-gen/README.md

 # kara-gen: Karaoke LRC Generator

 A sophisticated tool for generating word-level timed LRC (lyrics) files from audio transcriptions, using a hybrid approach of precise word matching and intelligent timing interpolation.
+Now with support for generating karaoke audio tracks!

 ## Overview

 This tool generates high-quality karaoke LRC files by matching transcribed audio with original lyrics, ensuring every line and word has accurate timing information.
+It can also generate separated audio tracks for karaoke use.
 It uses a combination of:

 - Sliding window word matching with adaptive sizing
 - Levenshtein distance-based word similarity scoring
 - Confidence-weighted scoring from transcription data
 - Intelligent timing interpolation for unmatched sections
+- Audio separation for karaoke tracks (lead vocals, backing vocals, instrumental)

 ## Key Features